The greatest wealth is health” – Roman Poet, Virgil

-- A simple activity such as daily gardening can help you maintain strength and keep your brain active which helps to lower your risk of dementia by 36%
+- A simple activity such as daily gardening can help you maintain strength and keep your brain active which helps to lower your risk of dementia

 These are not time-sucking activities, so there is really no excuse to not add them to your regular routine.

 Make the time.
 Exercise your body.
-It’s the key to a healthy retirement.
+It’s the key to a happy and healthy retirement.

 Financial planning for your retirement, yet ignoring your health is a mistake.
 Without health, you cannot enjoy all of the opportunities that retirement affords.
 Simple exercises such as walking and resistance training can increase your longevity, and improve your quality of life.